sickmitch/nctasks_gtk/README.md

     `curl -u $USER:$API_KEY -X PROPFIND "$BASE_URL/remote.php/dav/calendars/$USER/" | grep -oE "$USER/[^/]*/" | cut -c"$(wc -m<<<$USER)"- | tr -d '/' | awk 'length != 1'`

 ## Known problems
-  - [ ] Can't manage activities created on the browser view (they create the url without relation to UID, need to adapt)
+  - [ ] Can't manage activities created on the browser view (they create the url without relation to UID, need to adapt) (WIP)
+    - Started working on it, delete works but edit excalated badly
   - [ ] Tasks with same summary, totally or a part of it, gets confused and will be picked up the first met from top in the tasks file

 ## To implement: <br />